nlp reframing image

 Change the scenario or setting

 Is there are setting or situation where the difficulty or someone’s behaviour would be positive or useful?
 This can provide a more constructive platform for looking at how to take the positives back into that difficult setting and build upon them, exploring when a response is useful or appropriate.
-Robert Dilts online NLP Encyclopaedia gives us many useful examples and insights about NLP Reframing – it is accessible and a superb resource if you are curious about NLP: NLP University Encyclopedia [1].
+Robert Dilts online NLP Encyclopaedia gives us many useful examples and insights about NLP Reframing.
+It is accessible and a superb resource if you are curious about NLP: NLP University Encyclopedia.

 Change our perspective – zoom in or out